Zelma Hedin

-Life
+Early life

-Zelma Hedin was born in Stockholm to the lieutenant customs inspector Carl Vilhelm Bergnéhr (1803-47) and Charlotta Vilhelmina Christina Philp (1799-1871).
+Zelma Bergnéhr was born in Stockholm to the lieutenant customs inspector Carl Vilhelm Bergnéhr (1803–47) and Charlotta Vilhelmina Christina Philp (1799–1871).
 She was the sister of the opera singer Leocadi Bergnéhr-Fossmo, the half sister of the star actress Gurli Åberg, and the cousin of the actress Laura Bergnéhr (d.
 1852), known as the mistress of Charles XV of Sweden.